MicrosoftDocs/power-platform/power-platform/admin/preview-environments.md

   - Flow
 ---

-# Power Apps Preview Program
+# Power Apps preview program

 Microsoft Power Apps updates the platform and its capabilities every few days or weeks.
-The Power Apps Preview program is a way to get early access to those upcoming functionalities and updates prior to availability in other regions (where customer production apps are deployed).
+The Power Apps preview program is a way to get early access to those upcoming functionalities and updates prior to availability in other regions (where customer production apps are deployed).

-With the Power Apps Preview program, you can:
+With the Power Apps preview program, you can:
 - **Try out, learn, and dogfood upcoming functionalities**: Many functionalities will be rolled out first in the preview for a few days to get feedback.
-By participating in the Preview program, you can learn about new functionalities sooner and provide feedback.
+By participating in the preview program, you can learn about new functionalities sooner and provide feedback.
 Also, you will be ready to quickly take advantage of new functionalities as soon as they reach regions where their production apps are created.
 - **Enable business continuity by ensuring current apps will continue to work** with the upcoming updates (vNext) of Power Apps.

 ## What in Power Apps is available for preview?